ifandelse/machina.js/README.md

 	MyEvent2: [function(data) { console.log(data); }]
 }
 ```

+`Events` - MyEvent1 could be called in an onEnter by calling `.emit("MyEvent", {data})`.
+Other events
+ `handled` - Fired after a .handle() has been completed
+ `nohandler` - Fired after a .handle() has not found the message on the state you are currently in
+ `handling` - Fired when a .handle() begins.
+ `transition` - Fired when a state has called _onExit but we haven't called _onEnter of the desired state.
+ `invalidstate` - Fired when a .transition() is called to a state that doesn't exist or is not allowed.

 `states` - an object detailing the possible states the FSM can be in, plus the kinds of events/messages each state can handle.
 States can have normal "handlers" as well as a catch-all handler ("*"), an `_onEnter` handler invoked when the FSM has transitioned into that state and an `_onExit` handler invoked when transitioning out of that state.